 Lifeguarding at Penn State aquatic facilities is a great way to maintain your water safety skills and certifications while also earning some extra money.

 Applicants must be currently certified in lifeguarding, first aid, CPR/AED for the Professional Rescuer, and Oxygen Administration.
 (We offer reduced cost training in Oxygen Administration for those needing this certification).

 Acceptable lifeguarding certifications include only the following programs.
 If you were certified by a different program (e.g. Beach Rescue, USLA, RLSA), you would have to first complete one of the following approved courses in order to be eligible to work.

 Our expectations for all Penn State lifeguards are very high.
 Our lifeguards are highly trained and work to polish their skills and abilities throughout the course of their employment.
 Once hired, lifeguards undergo a pre-service training program before assuming lifeguarding responsibilities.
 Then all lifeguards participate in an ongoing program of in-service training, for a total of four hours of training per month.
 Completion of this training is a condition of employment.
 It is this commitment to excellence that separates Penn State lifeguards from others.
 Please review our Code of Conduct as well as our Lifeguard Evaluation to get a better understanding of lfieguard expectations.

-If you think you have what it takes to become a Penn State lifeguard, please download and review our Lifeguarding Application Packet.
-Completed applications may be returned to Meredith Stille at the McCoy Natatorium.
+If you think you have what it takes to become a Penn State lifeguard, please download and review our Lifeguarding Information Packet.
+You will then need to:

 Those applicants that meet our eligibility requirements will be invited to participate in a skills and knowledge evaluation (written exam) which includes lifeguarding and CPR/AED skills in addition to timed swimming events.
 This evaluation may take up to 3 hours to complete.
 We will then select our strongest applicants for individual interviews with our management team before a final selection is made.